 The idea of having an automatic (or, more properly, a semi-automatic dual-clutch transmission) on an adventure bike is mostly for comfort on long-distance adventure rides.
 Crossing a rocky path in California with having to shift multiple times and balancing the clutch on some obstacles can be challenging for newer riders or even experienced ones that may have or had some injury that makes shifting difficult.
 In this case, having the automatic transmission take care of it allows these riders to enjoy their day out without having to worry.

-The 2020 Livewire is Harley-Davidson‘s first fully-electric motorcycle.
+The 2021 Livewire is Harley-Davidson‘s first fully electric motorcycle, originally released in 2020.
 With a range of between 100 to 150 miles on a charge, it easily manages in-city riding for commutes or simply a Sunday ride.
 With 105 equivalent HP and 86 lbs-ft of torque, the Livewire does have some serious get-up-and-go, and slots neatly into Harley’s lineup as a sports cruiser.

 Due to how the permanent magnet electric motor works, there is really only one gear.
 However, the bike does have an “automatic” transmission, allowing the rider to shift between neutral, drive, and reverse.
 To give it more of a feel of a normal bike, the motor will use any off-throttle time as regenerative, meaning it will use the spin of the motor to recharge the battery ever so slightly, giving a feeling of engine braking.